New reporting requirements

 Data submissions as part of your EPR reporting

-If your business is affected by the upcoming Extended Producer Responsibilities (EPR) scheme, then it is vital that you understand your EPR reporting obligations.
+If your business is affected by the new upcoming Extended Producer Responsibilities (EPR) legislation, then you must understand your EPR reporting obligations.

-This guide provides the current known, and expected requirements for your EPR data submissions.
-This information is, however, subject to change as the full details of the Extended Producer Responsibilities are confirmed.
+In this guide, we’ll provide the current known and expected requirements for your EPR data submissions.
+This information is, however, subject to change as Defra, the environmental regulators, and PackUK finalise detailed technical guidance and reporting tools.

 Contents